s1501-chaudhar/Lead-Scoring-Case-Study/README.md

-# Lead-Scoring-Case-Study by shardul,varsha and surbhi
+# Lead-Scoring-Case-Study by shardul,varsha and surabhi